reanimate/reanimate/docs/glue_tut.md

   <source src="https://github.com/Lemmih/reanimate/raw/master/docs/rendered/tut_glue_fourier.mp4">
 </video>

 Scripting in Haskell also gives access to the extensive body of code libraries.
 There are Haskell libraries for syntax highlighting, font manipulation, and much, much more.
 In the spirit of being a batteries-included framework, Reanimate ships with a built-in 2D physics library, called Chipmunk2D.
-The example below demonstrates how SVG shapes can be generated with LaTeX and then nearly effortlessly used in a physics simulation.
+The example below demonstrates how SVG shapes can be used nearly effortlessly in a physics simulation.

 <details>
   <summary>Toggle source code.</summary>